Sahil312312/Low-level-system-design/factoryDesignPattern/readMe.md

 There basically three types of factory patterns :

 1. Simple Factory:
-    a.Centralizes object creation in one method
+    a.Centralizes object creation in one method	without interface.
     b.
 Voliates Open/Close Princple.
     c.
 To hide the new keyword and centralize object creation logic.